Skip to content

 • Vulnerability findings in merge request reviews

-• Browser-based scanning for both traditional and SPA applications
+• Browser-based scanning for SPAs

-• API security testing for REST, GraphQL, and SOAP endpoints
+• API security testing for REST, GraphQL, and SOAP

-• Centralized security dashboard across projects
+• Centralized security dashboard across multiple projects

 • On-demand scanning for ad-hoc testing